 Qualifying Examinations for Admission to Candidacy

 In most instances, qualifying examination questions will provide raw data to the student and they will be asked for possible interpretations.
 During the oral examination, the interpretation of the data will be expanded to demonstrate whether a student not only has a knowledge of the specific details posed in the questions, but also can relate that understanding to issues related to receptor theory, drug metabolism and disposition, molecular signaling pathways, and other topics felt to be relevant to training in pharmacological sciences and introduced to the students during the required coursework.
-All faculty members who submit questions will submit both the specific question to be given to the students as well as additional discussion points to be probed by the Examination Committee.
-This latter input will guide the questioning and make the examination both uniform and broad-based for all students.
 There will be four faculty each year on the Examination Committee.
 Two will rotate each year, so there will always be two faculty in year (02) of their assignment, thus providing a “program perspective” on the level of performance expected in this examination, as well as two faculty who have just begun in year (01) of their assignment.